numba/numba/docs/source/user/vectorize.rst

 This works because Numpy passes a pointer to the input data directly into the `init_values` function.
 However, it may also create and pass in a temporary array, in which case changes to the input are lost.
 For example, this can occur when casting is required.
-To demonstrate this, we can  use an array of `float32` with the `init_values` function::
+To demonstrate, we can  use an array of `float32` with the `init_values` function::

    >>> invals = np.zeros(shape=(3, 3), dtype=np.float32)